Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 The BUZZ Click is a Pulse Width Module (PWM) controlled peripheral.
 You control the tone by changing the PWM frequency and the volume by altering the PWM duty cycle.
 The piezo speaker is driven at a frequency of 5kHz, with a 1% duty cycle, for ten milliseconds.
 This combination produces a pip sound, enough to alert you without being too annoying.

+This oscilloscope screenshot shows the PWM signal generated to drive the piezo speaker.

 ![PWM control of BUZZ Click buzzer](media/buzz_click_pwm.png)

 ### The Sensirion SDC30 CO2 Sensor